 - On failure, they dent

 Putting a full stop within the requirements of your league is a main concern of the factor “how heavy”—being in that range, it is your personal preference to go with the perfect bat weight.
-The general idea is that; for the small postured players the better are lighter ones, so they can swing faster, contrarily the stronger and largely postured players might make it better with heavier and sturdier bats for more power.
+For the small postured players the better are lighter ones, so they can swing faster.
+Contrarily, the stronger and largely postured players might make it better with heavier and sturdier bats for more power.
 Integrating with the weight is only possible by picking up some of the bats and hitting with them a few times—this will give you an idea of what weight will give you the perfect pitch.

 What Must be the length of the bat?